Asphalt concrete: Performance

-During its service life, the asphalt cement binder, which makes up about 5 - 6% of a typical asphalt concrete mix, naturally hardens and becomes stiffer.
+During its service life, the asphalt cement binder, which makes up about 5–6% of a typical asphalt concrete mix, naturally hardens and becomes stiffer.
 This aging process primarily occurs due to oxidation, evaporation, exudation, and physical hardening.
 For this reason, asphalt mixes containing RAP and RAS are prone to exhibiting lower workability and increased susceptibility to fatigue cracking.
 These issues are avoidable if the recycled components are apportioned correctly in the mix.
 Practicing proper storage and handling, such as by keeping RAP stockpiles out of damp areas or direct sunlight, is also important in avoiding quality issues.
 The binder aging process may also produce some beneficial attributes, such as by contributing to higher levels of rutting resistance in asphalts containing RAP and RAS.

 One approach to balancing the performance aspects of RAP and RAS is to combine the recycled components with virgin aggregate and virgin asphalt binder.
 This approach can be effective when the recycled content in the mix is relatively low, and has a tendency to work more effectively with soft virgin binders.
 A 2020 study found that the addition of 5% RAS to a mix with a soft, low-grade virgin binder significantly increased the mix's rutting resistance while maintaining adequate fatigue cracking resistance.

 In mixes with higher recycled content, the addition of virgin binder becomes less effective, and rejuvenators may be used.
 Rejuvenators are additives that restore the physical and chemical properties of the aged binder.
 When conventional mixing methods are used in asphalt plants, the upper limit for RAP content before rejuvenators become necessary has been estimated at 50%.
 Research has demonstrated that the use of rejuvenators at optimal doses can allow for mixes with 100% recycled components to meet the performance requirements of conventional asphalt concrete.

 Other recycled materials in asphalt concrete

 Beyond RAP and RAS, a range of waste materials can be re-used in place of virgin aggregate, or as rejuvenators.
 Crumb rubber, generated from recycled tires, has been demonstrated to improve the fatigue resistance and flexural strength of asphalt mixes that contain RAP.
 In California, legislative mandates require the Department of Transportation to incorporate crumb rubber into asphalt paving materials.
 Other recycled materials that are actively included in asphalt concrete mixes across the United States include steel slag, blast furnace slag, and cellulose fibers.

 Further research has been conducted to discover new forms of waste that may be recycled into asphalt mixes.
 A 2020 study conducted in Melbourne, Australia presented a range of strategies for incorporating waste materials into asphalt concrete.
 The strategies presented in the study include the use of plastics, particularly high-density polyethylene, in asphalt binders, and the use of glass, brick, ceramic, and marble quarry waste in place of traditional aggregate.

 Rejuvenators may also be produced from recycled materials, including waste engine oil, waste vegetable oil, and waste vegetable grease.

+Recently, discarded face masks have been incorporated into stone mastic.